Apple’s confirmed an iOS 14.4 update and the software is currently in beta testing ahead of an official release for iPhone.

 Apple almost always rolls its iOS software updates out in and around 10AM Pacific.
 That will likely be the case for the final version of iOS 14.4.

 We sometimes see iOS updates roll out 5-10 minutes after 10AM so there’s no need to panic if the software doesn’t popup right away.

 Here’s what that looks like for other time zones in the United States:

 - Mountain – 11AM

-Keep this in mind if you plan to install the final version of iOS 14.2 right away.
+Keep this in mind if you plan to install new iOS 14.4 betas or the final version of iOS 14.4 right away.

 You can expect long download times, especially right after Apple pushes the software live, but the installation process will probably take longer.

 Once you pull the iOS 14.4 update from Apple’s servers, you might notice a prompt asking you to “Install” the software right now or “Later.”
 While most of you will probably want to install the software right away, others might benefit from scheduling the installation.